Pylons/pyramid_chameleon/docs/index.rst

   ``true`` or ``false`` representing whether Chameleon templates should be have extra debugging info turned on in tracebacks it generates.

-Changing the Content-Type of a Chameleon-Renderered Response
+Changing the Content-Type of a Chameleon-renderered response
 ------------------------------------------------------------

 Here's an example of changing the content-type and status of the